MicrosoftDocs/cloud-adoption-framework/docs/infrastructure/mainframe-migration/migration-strategies.md

 A major driver in mainframe migration projects is the changing face of application development.
 Organizations want their development environment to be more agile and responsive to business needs.

 Mainframes typically have separate logical partitions (LPARs) for development and testing, such as QA and staging LPARs.
 Mainframe development solutions include compilers (COBOL, PL/I, Assembler) and editors.
 The most common is the Interactive System Productivity Facility (ISPF) for the z/OS operating system that runs on IBM mainframes.
-Others include roscoe programming facility (rpf) and Computer Associates tools, such as CA Librarian and CA-Panvalet.
+Others include Roscoe Programming Facility (RPF) and Computer Associates tools, such as CA Librarian and CA-Panvalet.

 Emulation environments and compilers are available on x86 platforms, so development and testing can typically be among the first workloads to migrate from a mainframe to Azure.
 The availability and widespread use of [DevOps tools in Azure](https://azure.microsoft.com/solutions/devops) is accelerating the migration of development and testing environments.